maxviazov/Spring-Frameworks-/Migrating-to-Spring-Framework-5.x.md

 Now, 'spring-jcl' itself is a very capable Commons Logging bridge with first-class support for Log4j 2, SLF4J and JUL (java.util.logging), working out of the box without any special excludes or bridge declarations for all three scenarios.

 You may still exclude 'spring-jcl' from 'spring-core' and bring in 'jcl-over-slf4j' as your choice, in particular for upgrading an existing project.
-However, please note that 'spring-jcl' can easily supersede 'jcl-over-slf4j' by default for a streamlined Maven dependency setup, reacting to the plain presence of the core Log4j 2.x / Logback providers at runtime.
+However, please note that 'spring-jcl' can easily supersede 'jcl-over-slf4j' by default for a streamlined Maven dependency setup, reacting to the plain presence of the Log4j 2.x / Logback core jars at runtime.

 Please note: For a clean classpath arrangement (without several variants of Commons Logging on the classpath), you might have to declare explicit excludes for 'commons-logging' and/or 'jcl-over-slf4j' in other libraries that you're using.